Understanding computer date, time and time zones

 Time Zone: Europe/Berlin

-Your favourite browser (and many other apps) reads the system clock and the TZ environment variable.
+environment variable.
 Open up your browser’s DevTools and navigate to the console.
-Then, paste the following lines:
+Then, run the following code:

 > const currentDate = new Date();